-- Somalians and Germans are grouped as “immigrants” in the PS thinktank report.
+- Somalians and Germans are grouped as “immigrants” in the PS think tank report.
 YLE forgets to mention that the Somalians that came to Finland as refugees.
 The PS may be inclined to use the term “immigrants” since it believes that refugees from Somalia may not be “real” refugees but so-called “welfare shoppers.”
 The 75-page report by Suomen Perusta only uses the term “refugee” once;

 - They mention that the idea of restricting immigration from certain regions is the suggestion of one PS MP and not that of the whole party.
-PS MP Juho Eerola, who made the suggestion, is third vice president of the anti-immigration party.
+PS MP Juho Eerola, who made the suggestion, is the third vice president of the anti-immigration party.
 Certainly he must represent the whole party;

 One journalist that I approached claimed that Somalians in Finland are immigrants.
 Are they?
-Yes, by UN definition if they have lived more than a year.
+Yes, by UN definition, if they have lived more than a year.
 But that definition is deceptive because it erases the reasons why people from war-torn countries like Somalia come to Finland.

 Enbuske & Linnanahde: Miksi “kansalaisryhmä x” raiskaa?
 (MTV3)

 What’s wrong with this ad promoting a TV talk show?
 Racism in Finnish journalism is more common than one thinks.
-One of the problems is that the so-called migrant narrative is dominated and played out by white Finns who feel self-righteous are blinded by their own prejudices and political correctness.
+One of the problems is that the so-called migrant narrative is dominated and played out by white Finns who feel self-righteous and are blinded by their prejudices and political correctness.
 Their intolerance could be pictured as a jack-in-the-box that pops up when the lid is open and exposes an ogre.
 Imagine a popular talk show watched by Finns that asks why a certain national group rapes?
-What Enbuske & Linnanahde forget to mention is that white Finns commit the most rapes in this country so we could perfectly well ask the same questions of white Finns.
+Enbuske & Linnanahde forget to mention that white Finns commit the most rapes in this country, so we could ask the same questions of white Finns.
 Enbuske & Linnanahde have always had issues with their prejudices.
 This ad below, which was later changed, exposes it perfectly.

 Krp kiinnostui: Tapanilan raiskaus raivostutti nettikirjoittajat (Ilta-Sanomat)